-Flying Squirrels are protected game animals in many areas.
-They can be prevented from entering the structure by performing exclusion methods which entail using metal flashing or metal mesh to cover any and all possible entry routes while the animal is out foraging.
+Flying Squirrels are protected game animals in many areas, but you can prevent them from entering your home by performing structural exclusion methods.
+Use metal flashing or metal mesh to cover any possible entry routes while a potential animal is out foraging.
 These squirrels are quite small, so remember to cover all cracks, holes, crevices, nooks, crannies and gaps.